StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 1. i → k
 2. r → i
 3. r → l
-5. Therefore, l is not a contradiction (i.e., can be true)
+5. (i → k) ∧ (r → i) ∧ (r → l) ∧ l is not a contradiction (i.e., can be true)

-More formally, what we are trying to show is that ((i → k) ∧ (r → i) ∧ (r → l)) → l is not a contradiction.
-Here is a truth table that demonstrates that this is not the case.
-(To show that a proposition is not a contradiction, all that is necessary is one value that is not false).
+To show that a proposition is not a contradiction, all that is necessary is one value that is not false.
+This is easily done using a truth table:

 <table>
   <tr>